Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Particle-based organisation: quantitative results

 \end{enumerate} \end{corollary}

-\begin{proof} We apply Theorem~\ref{thm:Invariance} on $(x_i)_{i\in\N}$, where $x$ has distribution $\mu$.
+\begin{proof} We apply Theorem~\ref{thm:Invariance} on $(X_i)_{i\in\N}$, where $(X_i)_{i\in\Z}$ is distributed according to $\mu$.
 Because $\mu$ is $\s$-invariant, this is a stationary process.
 The first and third conditions are satisfied by definition of $\Mix$.
 For the second condition,